 The study was conducted with THC-spiked oral fluid drug test specimens in addition to authentic oral fluid test specimens.
 Studies were designed to investigate performance of Oral-Eze on the detection of THC in test specimens after routine drug test collection, transport and laboratory testing.

 The research emphasized that the accurate and precise analysis of drugs of abuse in oral fluid depends not only on the collection device, transport tube and accompanying buffer system, but on initial and confirmatory testing methods.
 Collectively, the data demonstrates that Oral-Eze provides consistent and reproducible recovery and remarkable THC stability from the point of collection through laboratory testing, storage and final disposition.

-This paper, Recovery and Stability of Δ9-Tetrahydrocannabinol Using the Oral-Eze® Oral Fluid Collection System and Intercept® Oral Specimen Collection Device, and its insights will be presented this week at the Society of Forensic Toxicologists annual meeting in Atlanta.
+This paper, Recovery and Stability of Δ9-Tetrahydrocannabinol Using the Oral-Eze® Oral Fluid Collection System and Intercept® Oral Specimen Collection Device, and its insights will be presented at the Society of Forensic Toxicologists annual meeting in Atlanta.

 Download the paper from the Journal of Analytical Toxicology.

 Download our white paper featuring this peer-reviewed research.

 Study authors include Dr. Kimberly L. Samano, Postdoctoral Fellow, Quest Diagnostics; Lakshmi Anne, Thermo Fisher Scientific; Ted Johnson, Director of Operations, West Hills, CA, Quest Diagnostics; Kenneth Tang, Thermo Fisher Scientific; and Dr. Barry Sample, Director of Science and Technology, Quest Diagnostics.